-A weekly programme of sport and exercise for all Lower and Upper Sixth pupils.
+A weekly programme of sport and exercise for all Lower and Upper Sixth pupils, catering to all levels of expertise and fitness aspirations.
 Pupils can choose from a wide variety of activities, from hockey and tennis to hip hop and the wellbeing walk.